danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 It should be noted that section 5.2 of {{?RFC4035}} states:

 “If the resolver does not support any of the algorithms listed in an authenticated DS RRset, then the resolver will not be able to verify the authentication path to the child zone.
 In this case, the resolver SHOULD treat the child zone as if it were unsigned.”

 This means that signing a zone with a new algorithm that is not widely supported by DNS resolvers would result in the signatures being ignored and the zone treated as unsigned until resolvers were updated to recognize the new algorithm.

-## Authoritative DNS Servers
+##

-Authoritative DNS servers server out signed DNS records.
+Authoritative DNS server serve out signed DNS records.
+Serving new DNSSEC signing algorithms shouldn't be a problem, as a well-written authoritative DNS server implementation should be agnostic to the RR DATA they serve.

+NOTE(OS): Do we also address new NSEC/NSEC3 hashing algorithms?
+Because that would require update in the authoritative DNS server.

+## Signers

 The software performing the signing of the records needs to be updated with the new cryptographic algorithm.